burst-apps-team/burst-wiki/docs/en/cip.md

 The typical paths of the status of CIPs are in the CIP Workflow diagram. ![CIP Workflow](CIP_Workflow.png "fig:CIP Workflow")

-Champions of a CIP may decide on their own to change the status between `Draft`, `Deferred`, or `Withdrawn`.
+Authors of a CIP may decide on their own to change the status between `Draft`, `Deferred`, or `Withdrawn`.
 The CIP editor may also change the status to `Deferred` when no progress is being made on the CIP.

 A CIP may only change status from `Draft` (or `Rejected`) to `Proposed`, when the author deems it is complete, has a working implementation (where applicable), and has community plans to progress it to the `Final` status.

 CIPs should be changed from `Draft` or `Proposed` status, to `Rejected` status, upon request by any person, if they have not made progress in three years.
-Such a CIP may be changed to `Draft` status if the champion provides revisions that meaningfully address public criticism of the proposal, or to `Proposed` status if it meets the criteria required as described in the previous paragraph.
+Such a CIP may be changed to `Draft` status if the author provides revisions that meaningfully address public criticism of the proposal, or to `Proposed` status if it meets the criteria required as described in the previous paragraph.

 An Proposed CIP may progress to `Final` only when specific criteria reflecting real-world adoption has occurred.
 This is different for each CIP depending on the nature of its proposed changes, which will be expanded on below.
 Evaluation of this status change should be objectively verifiable, and/or be discussed on the development channel(s).